tr4m0ryp/Booking.com_Scraper_V2/README.md

 # Booking.com Hotel Scraper V2

 A Python script to scrapes accomandation information from Booking.com search results using Selenium and BeautifulSoup.
+Usefull to create bulk email-lists (see repo; Email_Scraper)

 ## Requirements